What's the typical turnaround time for an agreement to be approved?

 Forward the approval to CollaborateMD support <support@CollaborateMD.com>.
 We’ll provide your agreement to the clearinghouse.

-Do I send my payer agreements to Change Healthcare or to the payer?
+Do I send my signed payer agreements to ePS or to the payer?

-Your payer agreement should be sent according to the Special Instructions on the cover sheet for each agreement.
-In most instances the agreement can be sent to the Clearinghouse (Change Healthcare) and they will forward to the appropriate party.
+Your payer agreement should be sent according to the Special Instructions (Provider Action) specific for each agreement.
+In most instances.

 Is there a document to help me complete payer agreements?